BaukeWestendorp/rigger/README.md

 A Rust library for reading [MVR](https://www.gdtf.eu/mvr/prologue/introduction/) and [GDTF](https://www.gdtf.eu/gdtf/prologue/introduction/) files.

-> ⚠️ **Warning** > This library is in early development.
+> ⚠️ **Warning** > This library is in early development and incomplete.
 APIs, features, and behavior may change frequently and without notice.

 ## Overview